ishaghodgaonkar/mediapipe/README.md

 - Daniel Lohn
 - Conor O'Brien

+Thank you to all contributors for making this project possible.

 ## Motivation

 Developing a tool for sign language translation has been a project many have attempted in the past two decades.
 A primitive start to the general project of sign language translation was the sign language glove.
 [In 2002, a MIT student was amongst the first to achive a basic form of translation through the use of a glove.](https://lemelson.mit.edu/resources/ryan-patterson "The system includes a soft, leather glove outfitted with ten sensors that a signer wears on his or her hand, and a small computer that associates each hand position with a corresponding letter.
 By finger-spelling words using the standard American Sign Language alphabet, each letter would be transmitted to and captured by the processing unit") Since then, many different types of sign langauge golve prototypes have been made.
 However, gloves have many limitations.
 One obvious limitation is the impractcality of carrying around such a glove at all times.
 One less obvious limitation is that sign langauge involves just more than the hands - it involves arm movements and facial expression as well.